BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
 I have nightmares about this book.
 It was nearly impossible to read.
 I think I finished it?
 But I also think I may have skipped large sections of it because it's really bad.
-A for adultery.
-Something about a meteor?
+A for adultery and F for "Rating."
+Something about a meteor and some hypocritical puritans?
 Truly the worst book I was ever assigned in HS.
     </td>
   </tr>
 </tbody>